MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-2-Frequency-Allocations-Radio-Treaty-Matters-General-Rules-Regulations/subpart-K-Importation-Devices-Capable-Causing-Harmful-Interference/section-2.1204.md

 (4) The radio frequency device is being imported in limited quantities for demonstration at industry trade shows and the device will not be offered for sale or marketed.
 The phrase “limited quantities,” in this context means:

-(i) 200 or fewer units, provided the product is designed solely for operation within one of the Commission's authorized radio services for which an operating license is required to be issued by the Commission; or
+(i) 400 or fewer devices.

-(ii) 10 or fewer units for all other products.
+(ii) Prior to importation of a greater number of units than shown above, written approval must be obtained from the Chief, Office of Engineering and Technology, FCC.

-(iii) Prior to importation of a greater number of units than shown above, written approval must be obtained from the Chief, Office of Engineering and Technology, FCC.
+(iii) Distinctly different models of a product and separate generations of a particular model under development are considered to be separate devices.

 (iv) Distinctly different models of a product and separate generations of a particular model under development are considered to be separate devices.